dojo/docs/dojox/form/TimeSpinner.rst

 See also
 ========

-* `dijit.form.NumberSpinner <dijit/form/NumberSpinner>`_ An input widget which restricts input to numeric input and offers down and up arrow buttons to "spin" the number up and down
+* :ref:`dijit.form.NumberSpinner <dijit/form/NumberSpinner>` An input widget which restricts input to numeric input and offers down and up arrow buttons to "spin" the number up and down
-* `dijit.form.TimeTextBox <dijit/form/TimeTextBox>`_ A time input control which allows either typing or choosing a time from any time-picker widget
+* :ref:`dijit.form.TimeTextBox <dijit/form/TimeTextBox>` A time input control which allows either typing or choosing a time from any time-picker widget